DID YOU KNOW – A knowledge of Pharmacogenomics can improve your wellbeing, reduce side effects and even save or extend your one precious life?

 As the picture above states – Pharmacogenomics is the breakthrough away from one size fits all medicine.

-However; budget limitations means these tests are rarely used in Australian & New Zealand cancer hospitals.
+However; budget limitations means these tests are rare in Australian & New Zealand cancer hospitals.

-That is why we refer patients to a world certified independent genomic testing laboratory who offer more extensive tests than available in our hospitals.
+Thus; we refer patients to a certified independent genomic testing laboratory (Australia) offering tests unavailable in our hospitals.